intrider-dev/cpp-fastcrawl/README.md

 # CPP-FastCrawl

 CPP-FastCrawl is a high-performance, multithreaded C++ crawler designed to scan massive lists of websites and detect specified keywords.
-It is built for speed, efficiency, and low memory usage, using libcurl's multi interface and Linux epoll.
+It is built for speed, efficiency, and low memory usage, using libcurl's multi interface and Linux epoll (in epoll version).

 ## Features